tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/48-pipe-alternative.md

 ## Statement

-- The project manager decides to implement a `memo` function to replace some unnecessary pipes.
-Refactor the `PluralPipe` to a memo function with the help of this [article](https://itnext.io/its-ok-to-use-function-calls-in-angular-templates-ffdd12b0789e)
+- The project manager decides to implement a `memo` function to replace some unnecessary function calls in templates.
+Refactor the `getDateString()` function with a memo function, checkout this [article](https://itnext.io/its-ok-to-use-function-calls-in-angular-templates-ffdd12b0789e)

 :::note
 Do you already know the [PluralPipe](https://angular.io/api/common/I18nPluralPipe)?
 It’s a cool way of pluralize values.